 "9 out of 10... unleashing the unifying power of music" - Exclaim Magazine

-The Queer Songbook Orchestra are partnered with the Canadian Lesbian and Gay Archives, the largest independent LGBTQ archives in the world.
-This agreement provides a permanent home for all QSO recordings and stories, and allows the ensemble to be granted financial support through the CLGA.
-To support the ensemble, please visit clga.ca and donate in honour of the QSO.
+The Queer Songbook Orchestra are partnered with the Canadian Lesbian and Gay Archives, the largest independent LGBTQ archives in the world, an agreement which provides a permanent home for all QSO recordings, stories and research, and allows the ensemble to receive charitable donations on the Archive's behalf.

 The Queer Songbook Orchestra are:

 Shaun Brodie, Artistic Director/Trumpet/Flugelhorn

 Alanna Stuart, Vocals

 Alex Samaras, Vocals

 Evan Lamberton, Cello

 Lief Mosbaugh, Oboe/English Horn/Vocals